 Getting organised for the New Year

 Now that all your Christmas plans are out of the way, it’s time to start looking forward.
-A break at New Year is the perfect time to gather together your thoughts (and those pesky school holiday dates) to make plans for spring, summer and even next Christmas.
+A break at New Year is the perfect time to gather together your thoughts to make plans for spring, summer and even next Christmas.
 Planning the rest of your holidays now will mean that you’ll have your pick of our wonderful properties throughout Devon, beating the rush and ensuing stress of leaving it until last minute.